The Role of Cortisol and Adrenal Fatigue Recovery:

 Adrenal fatigue also puts more stress on the gastrointestinal system and encourages inflammation, colitis, irritable bowel conditions and infection and dysbiosis from yeasts (such as candida), unhealthy bacteria (H. pylori), parasites and other intestinal microbes.
 An inflamed GI tract also aggravates cortisol production and further contributes to adrenal fatigue in a viscous cycle.
 To counteract the damaging effects of the modern diet we recommend a modified Paleo style diet that provides nutrient rich fresh unprocessed foods that reduce inflammation and balance blood sugar.
 Central to this is Virgin Coconut Oil that supports energy, metabolism and digestive function and intestinal health.

 It's essential to start ones day with a healthy breakfast to stabilize blood sugar and avoid refined carbohydrates and excess caffeine.
 There's now hundreds of good books on integrating the Paleo or Primal Diet into our modern lives as well as great websites offering a load of worthwhile information.
 For more info on Paleo lifestyle principles and list of recommended foods click here.

 Exercise and Lifestyle:

 Exercise such as swimming, walks in nature, yoga, tai chi and going to the gym are very important aspects in strengthening adrenal function, especially to bring down excess cortisol.
 To avoid energy spikes in the evening and subsequent sleep disturbances, try exercising in the mornings rather than evenings.
 Relaxation techniques, positive thinking and prayer / meditation help retrain the brain to experience joy in the moment and release negative fears and worries.
-Adrenal fatigue is our bodies way of informing us to develop regular habits of relaxation and sufficient sleep in balance with our natural circadian rhythms.
+Fatigues adrenals are our bodies way of informing us to develop regular habits of relaxation and sufficient sleep in balance with our natural circadian rhythms.